 We all recognize the need for effective law enforcement, but we should also understand our own rights and responsibilities -- especially in our relationships with the police.
 Everyone, including minors, has the right to courteous and respectful police treatment.

 If your rights are violated, don't try to deal with the situation at the scene.
 You can discuss the matter with an attorney afterwards, or file a complaint with the Internal Affairs or Civilian Complaint Board.

 Produced by the American Civil Liberties Union.

-- The BDSM and the Law section of "Ambrosio's BDSM Web Site"
+- The Law section of this web site

 - Know your rights information from the National Lawyers Guild